tyasin/rule-based-classification/README.md

 # rule-based-classification
-Calculation of the Potential Revenue Return of the Customer by Using Rule-based Classification
+<h3>Calculation of the Potential Revenue Return of the Customer by Using Rule-based Classification</h1>

 <b>Business Problem</b>